9 Methods Of Solving The 0xc00000e9 Error

 Step 5: Click on the Scan drive button to confirm your operation.

-How to Recover Lost Files Using Bitwar Data Recovery
+Recover Lost Files Using Best Data Recovery Software

-Step 1: Download Bitwar Data Recovery from our official website and install it.
+Step 1: Download Bitwar Data Recovery from Bitwarsoft Download Center and install it on your PC.

 Step 2: Launch the software, choose the disk drive where the lost files were stored and then click on Next.